 Net terms and trade credit: Here's what all small business owners need to know.

+Every single month, 60% of small businesses suffer from cash flow optimization challenges.
 Running a business is hard work to begin with.
 When money is scarce, it’s that much harder.

 The prevalence of cash flow problems puts companies that provide small business clients with goods, materials, and other supplies in a difficult place.
 How can they grow their own businesses if many of their clients don’t have the cash needed to buy items from them?